 Every employee in your organization is a representative of your brand.
 Their interactions while on the job, as well as in their personal lives, impact brand perception and value.
 The challenge is how to ensure that all employees understand their impact on the organization’s success.
+While soft skills training gets the eye roll, we know investing in customer service training pays tremendous benefits every single time.

 One option is to provide training across the board.
 Essentially, this is customer service training for non-service employees.
 As such, it should be suitable for everyone, from the most recent new hire to leadership.
 In fact, having it apply across the board can drive home the value and importance of this type of training.